Page level ads:

 Pisa!
 And of course accompanied by acute lower lumbar back pain.
 In

-Holland it's called 'spit'.
-In the English speaking world, "slipped
+Holland it's called spit.
+In the English speaking world, "lipped

-disk".
-In the language of the Two Ronnies: I've just done me back in.
+disk.
+In the language of the Two Ronnies; I've just done my back in.

 The word antalgia is really two words joined together:

 It's a reflex spasm of the back to protect the nerve from being pinched when you have a bulging lumbar disc.
 It's a serious sign, and neglected often progresses to a sciatica; severe pain down the leg.
 Always assume it will take at least six weeks for the annulus fibrosus to heal because, if you have a relapse, you can expect that it will quickly progress from a Grade one lumbar disc protrusion, to grade two, or three, and even heaven forbid, grade four and a high likelihood of lumbar spinal surgery.

 and the pounds will look after themselves.
 Care properly for your grade one Lumbar disc protrusion and you won't end up with a grade two; and